-I want to share with you a useful kitchen gadget, the shrimp tool.
-Even though shrimp season is coming to a close in some zones, we still have access to frozen shrimp in the shell, and that’s when this little helper comes in handy.
+I'm happy to share with you a useful kitchen gadget called the Shrimp Tool.
+Even though shrimp season is coming to a close in some zones, we still have access to frozen shrimp in the shell, and that's when this little helper comes in handy.

 It's safe to use, saves time in the kitchen, and that makes me happy!

 Please note that there are Affiliate Links in the content of Louisiana Woman Blog, and I will earn a commission if you purchase through those links.
 As an Amazon Associate, I earn from qualifying purchases.
 I have used these products that are highlighted below, and recommend them for your convenience.
 Thank you!